wswartzendruber/hlg-tools/README.md

 The redistributable portions of this work are licensed under the terms of the Open Software License version 3.0 (SPDX: `OSL-3.0`).

+Documentation is placed under the Creative Commons (SPDX: `CC-BY-SA-4.0`).

 Buildscripts and unit tests are placed in the Public Domain to the highest degree allowed by law (SPDX: `CC0-1.0`).